uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.3.8 =
+* Fix for a fringe case where WordPress users removed from the approved list weren't blocked from accessing a site restricted to approved users.

 = 2.3.7 =
 * Feature: Show number of users in pending, approved, and blocked lists on Authorizer options page.
 Props @manakuke for the idea!